sjsu-library/unionist/_items/unionist--image-0267.md

 relatedTextIssue: 1834-04-10 p.04.58
 filename:
 caption: T.K.
 Hervey and other members of the Amherst College Anti-Slavery Society were involved in the struggle in Canterbury.
-This planl in the constitution of the society shows the incipient anti-racism of this group.
+This plank in the constitution of the society shows the incipient anti-racism of this group, albeit with the patronizing language of uplift.
 order: '678'
 layout: items_item
 collection: items